panoti/cubejs-arangodb-driver/README.md

 Package `arangodb-cubejs-driver` will install into `/cube/cnf/node_modules` directory and CubeJS load driver automatically.

-**Note**: This driver do not support by front-end so we can not use connection wizard to config arango data source.
+**Note**: This driver isn't supported by front-end so we can not use connection wizard to config arango data source.
 Please use env instead.

 ```yaml
 environment: